PeterCamilleri/games_lessons/01/README.md

 difficult to understand, and full of cryptic Presentation Manager API calls.
 I have memories of struggling to put together applications using those same programming tools and it was pure frustration.
-In case you think that this was kust an OS/2 thing, Windows 3.1 was much worse and Win32 started in Window 95 did little to really help out the situation.
+In case you think that this was kust an OS/2 thing, Windows 3.1 was much worse and the Win32 API started in Windows 95 did little to really help out the situation.

 So the question before us is simply this: **Why was it so bad?** Let's identify the key villains: